About Us

 How we work

-All of our support is free.
+Our support is free/subsidised.
 We use teams of expert trainers, who visit schools to work with teachers and technicians.
 We help prepare lesson plans, and we train teachers and technicians to conduct practical experiments, using the school’s own equipment.
 Our support is backed up by mentoring using email and Skype; and we will soon have a free online library of more than 200 experiments, giving step by step instructions, together with notes for teachers, technicians and pupils.
 All experiments are being cross-referenced to AQA, EDEXCEL, OCR and WJEC.

 Why we exist